lolgab/snunit/README.md

 You can write all your application using Tapir and the convert your Tapir endpoints with logic into a SNUnit `Handler`.

-Currently three interpreters are available:
+Currently two interpreters are available:
 - `SNUnitIdServerInterpreter` which works best with `SyncServerHandler` for synchronous applications
   - You can find an example [in tests](./integration/tests/tapir-helloworld/src/Main.scala)
-- `SNUnitFutureServerInterpreter` which requires `AsyncServerHandler` for asynchronous applications
-  - You can find an example [in tests](./integration/tests/tapir-helloworld-future/src/Main.scala)
 - An interpreter for cats hidden behind `snunit.tapir.SNUnitServerBuilder` in the `snunit-tapir-cats-effect` artifact.
   - You can find an example [in tests](./integration/tests/tapir-helloworld-cats-effect/src/Main.scala)

 ### Automatic server creation

-`snunit.TapirApp` extends `epollcat.EpollApp` building the SNUnit server.
+`snunit.TapirApp` extends `cats.effect.IOApp` building the SNUnit server.

 It exposes a `def serverEndpoints: Resource[IO, List[ServerEndpoint[Any, IO]]]` that you need to implement with your server logic.